ddellacosta/automation-service/README.md

 ## Running

-Currently the automation-service docker image is built on every push to master and [published to the Github container registry](https://github.com/ddellacosta/automation-service/pkgs/container/automation-service).
-You can then run this in a docker-compose stack a la https://www.home-assistant.io/installation/linux#install-home-assistant-container:
+Currently the automation-service docker image is built on every push to master, and [published to the Github container registry](https://github.com/ddellacosta/automation-service/pkgs/container/automation-service).
+You can run this in a docker-compose stack a la https://www.home-assistant.io/installation/linux#install-home-assistant-container:

 ```yaml
   automation-service: